Mandarin Oriental Miami Imploded to Make Way for New Luxury Towers: What Buyers Need to Know

 Fourth, the 2029 delivery timeline.
 Buyers who purchase today lock in current pricing for a building that delivers into what many economists expect will be a lower interest rate environment.
 According to the Miami Association of Realtors, 54 percent of luxury transactions in Miami are currently all-cash.
 Cash buyers dominate this price segment, which insulates the project from interest rate volatility.
 But for buyers who do finance at closing, lower rates in 2029 could reduce carrying costs significantly compared to today's environment.

 The floor price of approximately $1,030 per square foot establishes a new baseline for Brickell Key.
 Every existing condo owner on the island benefits from this new price anchor.
 If you own on Brickell Key already, the Mandarin Oriental development is the best thing that could happen to your property value.
+For buyers evaluating total ownership economics at this price tier, my true cost of owning a Miami luxury condo guide models HOA fees, property taxes, insurance, and maintenance so the full picture is clear before committing.

 What This Means for the Broader Miami Luxury Market